mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

    - Cached locally using Hive
    - Displayed in grid/list views
    - Detailed view shows comprehensive card information
 2. **Search Flow**
    - User activates search with animated transition
    - Search query is entered in expanding search field
    - Local cache is searched first
    - Results are filtered and displayed with smooth transitions
+   - Users can apply filters to search results
+   - Search results can be sorted using any sort criteria
+   - All operations are performed client-side for better performance
    - Cards remain visible during search operations
+   - Search history is maintained
    - Search history is maintained

 3. **Collection Management Flow**